creating violence free communities

 Matt & Sarah Brown

-Matt started his business with a simple set up in a garden shed in Aranui, Christchurch; and as his talent and client list steadily grew, he gained an engaged following on social media, which he now uses to share messages of inspiration and overcoming.
-His barbering skills and dedication to reviving the craft of barbering have seen him teach and demonstrate all over the world.
-He’s cut everyone from the All Blacks to the Wu Tang Clan but his true calling; he believes lies in his work to redefine societies view of masculinity and to help end the cycle of domestic violence affecting whānau all over New Zealand.
+Matt has cut everyone from All Blacks to the Wu Tang Clan but his true calling; he believes lies in his work to redefine societies view of masculinity and to help end the cycle of domestic violence affecting whānau all over New Zealand.

-In 2018, Matt partnered with the Ministry of Social Development as an ambassador for their ‘It's not OK Campaign’ to increase awareness about the role of barbers in creating safe spaces that allow men to talk.
-He sees the barbershop as a ‘cornerstone of the community’ and barber chairs a safe place for men to change not only their looks, but their lives.
-Matt is a proud ambassador and supporter for the work of Aviva Families, a family violence service centre in Christchurch, the city where he resides.
+In 2018, Matt and Sarah partnered with the Ministry of Social Development as ambassadors for their ‘It's not OK Campaign’ and are proud ambassadors for the work of Aviva Families, a family violence service centre in Christchurch.
 In collaboration with them, Matt hosts a men’s anti violence support group from his barbershop.

-Matt co-founded She Is Not Your Rehab with his wife Sarah and launched the concept in his 2019 TEDx talk.
-He says the movement is simply an invitation for men to acknowledge their own childhood trauma and to take responsibility for their healing so that they can transform their pain instead of transmitting it on those around them.
+Together they co-founded She Is Not Your Rehab and launched the concept in Matt’s 2019 TEDx talk.
+He says the movement is an invitation for men to acknowledge their own childhood trauma and to take responsibility for their healing so that they can transform their pain instead of transmitting it on those around them.

-The couple are happiest together when with their children and whānau, being creatively inspired and travelling.
-They look forward to launching their first book and continuing to encourage men collectively to heal.
+The couple are happiest together when with their three children and whānau, being creatively inspired and travelling.
+They have just launched their first book; a NZ Bestseller She Is Not Your Rehab with the goal to encourage intergenerational healing.